 - ADV 225 Writing for Public Relations (3) -OR-

 - JRN 200** Writing & Reporting News I (3)

 ** JRN 200 can count in place of ADV 225

-Once accepted to the specialization, students will meet with the Public Relations Specialization advisor to plan future enrollment.
-With the approval of the department that administers the student's degree program, courses that are used to satisfy the requirements for the specialization may also be used to satisfy the requirements for the bachelor's degree.
-The student's program of study must be approved by the student's academic advisor for the specialization.
+Once accepted to the minor, students will meet with the Public Relations advisor to plan future enrollment.
+With the approval of the department that administers the student's degree program, courses that are used to satisfy the requirements for the minor may also be used to satisfy the requirements for the bachelor's degree.
+The student's program of study must be approved by the student's academic advisor for the minor.

 Lauren J. McKenzie

 - MSU Public Relations Student Society of America (PRSSA)

 - PRSSA Facebook

 - PRSSA Twitter